 Laser seeker is a type of intelligent munitions capable to guide itself to target designated by a laser designator.
 The designator can be located on the same platform (aircraft, helicopter, UAV), or on other air/ground/navy platforms, or even can be used by foot soldiers.

 Laser seeker head is a non-imaging system build by combining three modules: 1)quadrant photodiode, 2)optical objective, 3)gyroscope.
-This head gives information of relative angular position ( if target is located in one of four sectors or that is in center of field of view).
-Laser seeker can home
+This head gives information of relative angular position ( if target is located in one of four sectors or that is in center of field of view) to enable homing to irradiated target.

 Laser spot tracker is laser system similar to laser seeker.
 It is built using similar laser head but is not a part of munitions but a part of airborne/ground/naval platforms.
 Its task is to detect in its field of view presence of a target designated by a designator (external or internal) and to slews the turret's line of sight to track movement of the target.